Schiaparelli EDM: Crash

 The Schiaparelli lander attempted an automated landing on 19 October 2016, but the signal was unexpectedly lost a short time before the planned landing time.
 ESA's Mars Express and NASA's Mars Reconnaissance Orbiter (MRO) and MAVEN continued listening for the lander's signal to no avail.

 Schiaparelli transmitted about 600 megabytes of telemetry during its landing attempt, and detailed analysis found that its atmospheric entry occurred normally, with the parachute deploying at 12 km and 1730 km/h, and its heat shield releasing at 7.8 km.
 However, the lander's inertial measurement unit, which measures rotation, became saturated (unable to take higher readings) for about one second.
 This saturation, coupled with data from the navigation computer, generated an altitude reading that was negative, or below ground level.
 This caused the premature release of the parachute and back shell.
 The braking thrusters then fired for about three seconds rather than the expected 30 seconds, followed by the activation of ground systems as if the vehicle had already landed.
 In reality, it was still at an altitude of 3.7 km.
 The lander continued transmitting for 19 seconds after the thrusters cut off; the loss of signal occurred 50 seconds before it was supposed to land.
 Schiaparelli impacted the Martian surface at 300 km/h, near terminal velocity.

 A day after the attempted landing, the Context Camera of NASA's MRO identified new ground markings due to the lander's impact and parachute.
 The crash site is about 54 km (~33.5 miles) from where the active NASA Mars rover Opportunity was at the time of the landing.
 On 27 October 2016, ESA released high resolution images of the crash site taken by the MRO HiRISE camera on 25 October 2016.
 The front heatshield, module impact site, and the rear heat-shield and parachute are identified.
 It is thought that the crater is about half a metre (yard) deep and it may be possible to further study this crater at a later time.
 On a related note, an artificially made crater was actually the goal of the THOR mission proposed under the Mars Scout program that produced Phoenix and MAVEN, the goal was sub-surface excavation.
 That mission was passed over, but another orbiter was able to discover naturally occurring fresh impact craters, and ice was found in them.

-Although the lander crashed, ESA officials declared Schiaparelli a success because it had fulfilled its primary function of testing the landing system for the 2020 Kazachok lander and returning telemetry data during its descent.
+Although the lander crashed, ESA officials declared Schiaparelli a success because it had fulfilled its primary function of testing the landing system for the then-planned 2020 Kazachok lander and returning telemetry data during its descent.
 By 20 October, the bulk of the descent data had been returned to Earth and was being analysed.
-Unlike the Beagle 2 lander, which was not heard from again after being released from Mars Express in 2003, the Exomars module transmitted during descent so data collected and transmitted on the way down was not lost if the spacecraft was destroyed on impact.
+Unlike the Beagle 2 lander, which was not heard from again after being released from Mars Express in 2003, the Exomars module transmitted during descent so data collected and transmitted on the way down was not lost when the spacecraft was destroyed on impact.